Skip to main content

 Use this table to map report controls to accessibility structure roles in exported PDF files.

-The table describes the following:
+The table below describes the following:

 • How each control behaves when the Accessible Role property is set to Default.